SilphRoad/reports/.github/ISSUE_TEMPLATE/Feature_request.md

+---
+name: Feature Request
+about: Submit a request for a new feature or share an idea how to improve something.

+---

 Your issue may already be reported!
 Please search on the [issue tracker](../) before creating one.

 **Note: for support questions, please use [/r/TheSilphRoad](https://reddit.com/r/thesilphroad)**.
 This repository's issues are reserved for feature requests and bug reports.